Attendance

 Check – In:

 Students arriving to school following the 7:20AM tardy bell will report to the Attendance Office – A2.
 To be considered for an excused check-in, the student must bring a note signed by parent/guardian stating the date, reason for the lateness, and a phone number for follow-up.
 To be excused for a doctor or court appointment, the student must provide medical or court documentation of the appointment when he/she returns to school.
 Students arriving late to school without proper documentation will be considered unexcused.
 Check-ins will be regarded as tardies.
-Parents are not required to check their
+Parents are not required to check their child in.

 Parent notes will be accepted for seven (7) check-ins or tardies per semester.
-After seven check-ins or
+After seven check-ins or tardies, formal medical documentation will be required for the purpose of validating a serious or extended illness.

-Please note, failure to check in with the Attendance Office may cause the student to be considered as
+Please note, failure to check in with the Attendance Office may cause the student to be considered as AWOL from class.

 Check-Out: